 This degree course is accredited by the Chartered Management Institute.
 The RAU is a Member of the Chartered Association of Business Schools.

-As well as lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, problem-based and experiential learning, you will learn from visiting speakers drawn from the RAU’s network of industry associates.
+As well as lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, problem-based and experiential learning, on our agribusiness course you will learn from visiting speakers drawn from the RAU’s network of industry associates.

 There is a strong focus on teamwork skills and written and oral presentations especially during the final year of the course.

 You will be assessed through a range of coursework, including essays, reports, presentations, tests and group work.
 There are timed, unseen examinations at the end of each year.